opensearch-project/OpenSearch/README.md

 >**7.
 Respectful, approachable, and friendly**.
 This will be a community where you will be heard, accepted, and valued, whether you are a new or experienced user or contributor.
 >
 >**8.
 A place to invent**.
 You will be able to innovate rapidly.
 This project will have a stable and predictable foundation that is modular, making it easy to extend.

-## History

-OpenSearch is an open source search and analytics engine derived from Elasticsearch 7.10.2, and is currently in an alpha state.
-While we're still in the process of getting set up, we are excited to build the best distributed search engine on the planet with you.

-We officially began work on the new fork on January 21st, 2021.
-Since then, we've been removing non-Apache 2.0 compliant code and doing a full rename of the project.